Graph-Based Alternatives to LLMs for Human Simulation: Graph-based Modeling

 where $\smash{\mathcal{R}=\{\mathcal{U\rightarrow S},\mathcal{S\rightarrow U},\mathcal{U\rightarrow C},\mathcal{C\rightarrow U}\}}$ are types of two bidirectional relations (membership and response), $\smash{\phi_{r}^{(\ell)}}$ is a relation-specific message passing, $\smash{\phi_{\text{self}}^{(\ell)}}$ is a self-loop, $\operatorname*{AGG_{\mathit{r}}}$ is a per-relation aggregation over neighbors $\mathcal{N}_r(w)$, and $\sigma$ is a non-linear activation function.
 We present the details of each function for different GNN architectures in \Cref{appendix:training_details}.
 After the final layer $L$, we apply a node-type-specific linear projection on $\smash{z_w^{(L)}}$ to obtain the output embedding $z_w^{O} \in \mathbb{R}^{d_{\text{GNN}}}$, where $d_{\text{GNN}}$ is the dimension of output node embeddings.

-\textbf{Link prediction decoder.} The decoder consists of a dot-product and a softmax classifier.
+\paragraph{Link prediction decoder.} The decoder consists of a dot-product and a softmax classifier.
 For an individual $u \in \mathcal{U}$ and a question $q$ with a set of choice nodes $\mathcal{C}_q\subseteq \mathcal{C}$, the score between the individual and each choice $c \in \mathcal{C}_q$ is obtained as $\operatorname{Dot}(u,c) = (z^O_u)^\top z^O_c$.
 These scores are then converted to a distribution over choices, with a learnable temperature $\tau$:

-\textbf{LLM-to-GNN representation mapping.} In setting 3 (new questions), choice nodes for the new question are isolated in the graph since we do not have any responses for that question yet, and have no learned features in the learnable table $Z_{\mathcal{C}}$.
+\paragraph{LLM-to-GNN representation map.} In setting 3 (new questions), choice nodes for the new question are isolated in the graph since we do not have any responses for that question yet, and have no learned features in the learnable table $Z_{\mathcal{C}}$.
 Therefore, the graph encoder cannot produce the output embedding for new choice nodes.
 To enable prediction, we generate a substitute embedding directly from its text features by learning an LLM-to-GNN representation mapping on seen questions.
 For a choice $c$, the mapping takes a language representation of the choice's text features (a frozen LLM's hidden state $h_{\text{LLM}}(c) \in \mathbb{R}^{d_{\text{LLM}}}$) then outputs $z'_c=\mathbf{W}_{\text{proj}}\,h_{\text{LLM}}(c) \in \mathbb{R}^{d_{\text{GNN}}}$, where $d_{\text{LLM}}$ and $d_{\text{GNN}}$ are dimensions of LLM hidden states and GNN output embeddings, respectively.

 The projection is trained on seen choice nodes by matching $z'_c$ to the output node embedding $z_c^O$, inspired by previous work \citep{sheng2025language, zhang2019attributed}.
-At inference for a new question $q$, we compute $z'_c$ for each $c\in\mathcal{C}_q$ and plug these into the decoder in place of $z_c^O$.
+At inference time, for a new question $q$, we compute $z'_c$ for each $c\in\mathcal{C}_q$ and plug these into the decoder in place of $z_c^O$.
 We note that this mapping is only needed in setting~3; settings~1–2 use the output embeddings $z_c^O$ directly.
+Furthermore, since we use frozen LLM hidden states, we only add $d_{\text{LLM}} \times d_{\text{GNN}}$ trainable parameters (far less than LLM fine-tuning) and do not require querying an LLM each time to predict new edges, unlike prompt-based LLM approaches.